Alice Campora

-Alice Campora (born 10 January 2001) is an Italian footballer who plays as a midfielder for OGC Nice in the French Second Ligue.
+Alice Campora (born 10 January 2001) is an Italian footballer who plays as a midfielder for UC Sampdoria.

 Personal life

 In March 2025 she graduated in Economics and Commerce.

 Career

 Campora began as a footballer in Sant'Eusebio.
 In 2016 she moved to Ligorna, where she made her senior debut in Serie B at 15, remaining with the Genoese team for the 2017–2018 season, when she scored 3 goals in Serie B.

 Campora has played with the Genoa senior team since its creation in 2019, when Genoa achieved the first position in Eccellenza, winning 10 out of 10 matches before the tournament stopped due to the COVID-19 pandemic.

 In the 2020/21 and 2021/22 season, Campora played in Serie C, making 49 appearances and scoring 9 goals.
 Genoa acquired the sporting title of the women's Serie B team Cortefranca in the summer of 2022 and obtained with it the right to register for Serie B, where Alice made 56 caps and scored 7 goals in two years.